-Cloud Modification Models
+Weather Modification Models

-- These should address the important aspects of what the result of a weather modification effort might be. - Seeding with a glaciogenic seeding agent, something that will cause ice to form in the cloud - Seeding with a hygroscopic seeding agent something that will generate cloud droplets - What would be the effect of the seeding?
+- The conceptual model should address the important aspects of what a weather modification effort might be.

+- Seeding with a glaciogenic seeding agent, something that will cause ice to form in the cloud

+- Seeding with a hygroscopic seeding agent -

+something that will generate cloud droplets

+- What would be the effect of the seeding?

-Seeding Effects
+Cloud Seeding Effects